Star of Bethlehem: Comet

+Other writers highly suggest that the star was a comet.
+Halley's Comet was visible in 12 BC and another object, possibly a comet or nova, was seen by Korean and Chinese stargazers in about 5 BC.
+This object was observed for over seventy days, possibly with no movement recorded (Book of Han, chapter 28).
+Ancient writers described comets as "hanging over" specific cities, just as the Star of Bethlehem was said to have "stood over" the "place" where Jesus was (the town of Bethlehem).
+However, this is generally thought unlikely as in ancient times comets were generally seen as bad omens.
+NASA scientist Mark Matney has calculated the orbit of the comet recorded in the Book of Han, which could have passed very close to Earth in early June of the year 5 BC, exhibiting a "temporary geosynchronous" motion.
+The comet explanation has been recently promoted by Colin Nicholl.
+His theory involves a hypothetical comet which could have appeared in 6 BC.

 Double occultation on Saturday (Sabbath) April 17, 6 BC

 Astronomer Michael R. Molnar argues that the "star in the east" refers to an astronomical event with astrological significance in the context of ancient Greek astrology.
 He suggests a link between the Star of Bethlehem and a double occultation of Jupiter by the Moon on March 20 and April 17 of 6 BC in Aries, particularly the second occultation on April 17.
 Occultations of planets by the Moon are quite common, but Firmicus Maternus, an astrologer to Roman Emperor Constantine, wrote that an occultation of Jupiter in Aries was a sign of the birth of a divine king.
 He argues that Aries rather than Pisces was the zodiac symbol for Judea, a fact that would affect previous interpretations of astrological material.
 Molnar's theory was debated by scientists, theologians, and historians during a colloquium on the Star of Bethlehem at the Netherlands' University of Groningen in October 2014.
 Harvard astronomer Owen Gingerich supports Molnar's explanation but noted technical questions.
 "The gospel story is one in which King Herod was taken by surprise," said Gingerich.
 "So it wasn't that there was suddenly a brilliant new star sitting there that anybody could have seen [but] something more subtle."
 Astronomer David A. Weintraub says, "If Matthew's wise men actually undertook a journey to search for a newborn king, the bright star didn't guide them; it only told them when to set out."

 There is an explanation given that the events were quite close to the Sun and would not have been visible to the naked eye.